hashicorp/terraform-provider-tfe/website/docs/r/organization_token.html.markdown

 * `expired_at` - (Optional) A date and time in which the organization token will expire.
 The expiration date must be passed in iso8601 format.
 If no expiration date is supplied, the expiration date will default to null and never expire.

+## Attributes Reference

+* `id` - The ID of the token.
+* `token` - The generated token.
+* `expired_at` - The token's expiration date.
+The expiration date must be passed in iso8601 format.
+If no expiration date is supplied, the expiration date will default to null and never expire.

 ## Example Usage

 Basic usage: